ageathome/.github/profile/OOTB.md

 ## Inventory

-1) The hub with RaspberryPi4 inside
+1) The hub with RaspberryPi4 and micro-SD (uSD) card inserted
-2) A micro-SD (uSD) card with the most recent Home-Assistant “operating system” for the Pi4.
-3) A USB-C power-adapter (US:120V)
+2) One (1) USB-C power-adapter (USA 120V)
-4) A USB-C to USB-C cord (silver)
+4) One (1) USB-C to USB-C cord
-5) A Ethernet cable (white)
+5) One (1) 10ft Ethernet cable
-6) A USB to micro-USB cable to charge the motion detectors
+6) One (1) USB to micro-USB cable to charge the motion detectors
-7) 2x Shelly motion detectors
+7) Two (2) Shelly motion detectors
-8) A Shelly H&T sensor
+8) One (1) Shelly humditity and temperature sensor
-9) A Shelly Flood sensor
+9) One (1) Shelly moisture sensor
+10) One (1) Shelly gas sensor
-10) 3x Lithium-Ion batteries; 1 for H&T, 1 for Flood; 1 spare
+11) Three (3) Lithium-Ion batteries; 1 for H&T, 1 for Flood; 1 spare
-11) 2x pair (4 total) Command(tm) adhesive strips for motion sensors
+12) Two (2) pair (4 total) Command(tm) adhesive strips for motion sensors

+## Setup sensors

+**Download the Shelly app** for Apple [iOS](https://apps.apple.com/us/app/shelly-cloud) or Google [Android](https://play.google.com/store/apps/details?id=allterco.bg.shelly).

+The Shelly Motion sensors may require charging before they can be added to the Wifi network, etc.  The USB to micro-USB cable provided may be plugged into any standard charger for smartphone, .. or may be plugged into the rear of the hub.
+USB ports closest to the Ethernet port are USB-3 and should have power.

+The Shelly Flood and H&T sensors require batteries (included); refer to the device documentation, but the flood sensor opens with a slight counter-clockwise turn between the top and bottom; it is similar for the H&T sensor.
+Both sensors have small buttons to enable, for example if the sensor goes to sleep.

+The spare battery may be required for the H&T sensor which appears to draw more energy than anticipated (or documented).

+All Shelly sensors are “included” to the Wifi network using the Shelly app on your smartphone.
+Refer to the Shelly documentation.

+Included devices may be accessed in the Shelly app through the

 ## Setup hub